Nerminne/monty/README.md

-<h1> README file for FIFO and LIFO task
+<h1> This is a README file for FIFO and LIFO task